Risto-Mcintosh/memcards-v2.0/README.md

 ## Backend

-To learn different tech stacks, I've rebuilt the backend multiple times using different technologies.
+To learn different tech stacks, I've rebuilt the backend using different technologies.
 Links to each iteration are below

 ## [Firebase/GCP](./src/firebase)